 For workers, there are lots of benefits to working from home.
 A commute that’s ten feet instead of ten (or fifty) miles?
 You’d be hard-pressed to find someone to complain about that!
 But the perks of hiring remote workers aren’t just for the staff.
 There are many advantages for the company as well, including some that can be pretty surprising.

 What’s the first thing that comes to mind when you imagine someone working from home?
 For many people, there’s an assumption that a remote worker couldn’t possibly be as productive as they would be at an office.

 While this is true for some, anyone who has the right personality for remote work can end up being far more productive than even the most organized office.
-Working from home (or anywhere other than an office) does require responsibility and commitment, of course.
+Working from home – or anywhere other than an office – does require responsibility and commitment, of course.
+(Learn more in our guide to Tips and Tools for Working Remotely.)
 But for those that are cut out for it, there are many reasons why working away from the office can actually be less distracting and more productive:

 1. Kitchen Talk